Sanizzang/Algorithm/Rule.md

 > 6. Pull request
 > <br />
 >
-> 7. After it's accepted by a manager, write the url of your code in Github into the step 5 of the descrption.
+> 7. After it's accepted by a manager, write the url of your code in Github to the step 5 of the descrption.
 >

 <br />